Vincent Wildlife Trust: European water vole (Arvicola amphibius)

-Horseshoe bat (Rhinolophus ferrumequinum and Rhinolophus hipposideros)
+Horseshoe bats (Rhinolophus ferrumequinum and Rhinolophus hipposideros)

 The Trust became involved in bat conservation in Britain and Ireland in the 1980s, providing information and advice and helping to set up the network of county Bat Groups that still exists today.
-In 1980, the Trust purchased a farm building in Devon that is now home to the largest maternity colony of greater horseshoe bats in western Europe.
+In 1980, the Trust purchased a farm building in Devon that is now home to the largest known maternity colony of greater horseshoe bats in western Europe.
 Roost acquisition continued over a period of more than 25 years.
-Today, the trust still manages 40 horseshoe bat roosts in Britain and Ireland and this also includes, in Wales, the largest maternity colony of lesser horseshoe bats in western Europe.
+Today, the Trust still manages 36 horseshoe bat roosts in Britain and Ireland and this also includes, in Wales, the largest known maternity colony of lesser horseshoe bats in western Europe.
 Much of the Trust's bat research has focused on the lesser horseshoe bat, including a number of radio-tracking studies.
 Population studies include detailed surveys of the lesser horseshoe bat in Ireland.
-In 2008, the trust published The Lesser Horseshoe Bat Conservation Handbook, a practical guide to the management of lesser horseshoe bat roosts.
+In 2008, the Trust published The Lesser Horseshoe Bat Conservation Handbook, a practical guide to the management of lesser horseshoe bat roosts.

+In 2021, following the discovery of a small colony of breeding greater horseshoe bats in a derelict stable in West Sussex —the first record in 100 years in southeast England, Vincent Wildlife Trust launched an appeal in partnership with Sussex Bat Group to raise funds to buy the building and to turn it into a suitable maternity roost for this rare species.
+The appeal was successful and the bats have a chance to once again thrive in part of their former ranges.